Catechist Handbook

 St. Catherine of Siena Parish uses faithful, age-appropriate Catholic curriculum resources to support formation at each grade level.
 Catechists are expected to prepare weekly lessons from the assigned parish curriculum, using the textbook and catechist guide as the foundation for each class.
 The textbook is a tool that helps catechists teach the faith clearly, faithfully, and in a way children can understand.

 Our parish uses OSV Allelu! for Pre-K and Kindergarten, OSV Alive in Christ for Grades 1–6, and Decision Point for Grades 7–8 Confirmation formation.
-OSV is a highly respected Catholic publisher, and Alive in Christ: Discovering and Sharing the Kerygma is a comprehensive, systematic, and developmentally appropriate program designed to help children encounter Jesus Christ, discover the faith through Sacred Scripture and Sacred Tradition, and live what they have received.
+These trusted Catholic resources help children encounter Jesus Christ, learn the teachings of the Church, grow in prayer, and live as disciples.

-The enhanced Alive in Christ program includes new content on the kerygma, the core saving message of Jesus Christ, as well as missionary discipleship, Christian anthropology, family gathered sessions, engaging music, digital resources, catechist support, and lesson-planning tools.
+Alive in Christ includes a strong focus on the kerygma, the core saving message of Jesus Christ, along with Scripture, Tradition, missionary discipleship, family resources, digital tools, and catechist support.
 The program has been found in conformity with the Catechism of the Catholic Church by the United States Conference of Catholic Bishops.
-With Decision Point, through video-based lessons and guided conversation, students are encouraged to consider their relationship with God, the mission of Jesus Christ, the gifts of the Holy Spirit, the meaning of the sacraments, and their call to live as Catholic disciples.
+Through Decision Point, middle school students prepare for Confirmation through video-based lessons, prayer, reflection, discussion, and real-life application of the Catholic faith.

 Supplemental Resources